SLC.gov

 More Info

-The City will improve lighting in crime hotspots and main thoroughfares where homeless populations tend to gather.
+The City is working to improve lighting in crime hotspots and main thoroughfares where populations experiencing homelessness tend to gather.
+Funding for this was proposed in the Mayor’s FY26 Recommended Budget and adopted by the City Council in June.

 Enforce ordinances on abandoned properties and boarded buildings